COMBINE

 All attendees can suggest breakout sessions for hacking and/or detailed discussions of certain aspects of one or several of the COMBINE standard(s), metadata and semantic annotations (format-specific or overarching), application and implementations of the COMBINE standards, or any other topic relevant for the COMBINE community.
 The topics for those breakout sessions, and the time slots which would suit their communities can be submitted via the link above.
 Note, breakout session organisers will be responsible for creating and hosting their own online sessions, if required.

-Call for Lightning Talks and Posters
+Call for Talks, Lightning Talks and Posters

 Topics of Interest